elfhosted/docs.elfhosted.com/docs/legal/terms-of-service.md

 # ElfHosted Terms of Service

+**Effective Date:** 19 Dec 2025

 This document, the ElfHosted Terms of Service Agreement, outlines the specific rules and regulations required to use our any of our products, software, services and web pages described for use by customers offered by ElfHosted.
 These Terms may be updated by ElfHosted at any time.
-The most current version of Terms will be available at https://elfhosted.com/legal/terms-of-service/
+The most current version of Terms will be available at <https://elfhosted.com/legal/terms-of-service/>.

-### General
+## General

 Services may not be used without agreeing to the Terms.
 The Terms of this agreement (including the [AUP](/legal/acceptable-use/), [Privacy Policy](/legal/privacy-policy/) and [Refund Policy](/legal/refund-policy/)) are accepted by the customer and ElfHosted whenever Services are ordered or paid for by the customer.
 The Terms are maintained independently of any other agreement between ElfHosted and the customer.
 Unless otherwise agreed in writing with ElfHosted, any secondary agreements between ElfHosted and the customer will always include at minimum, the Terms outlined here.
 If a secondary agreement between ElfHosted and customer contradicts any attribute of Terms as outlined here, the secondary agreement shall take precedence.
 You may not use the services if you are not of legal age to form a binding contract with ElfHosted, or you are barred from receiving services under the laws of the country in which you will be using the Services.
 Privacy

 NOTICE: If you sign up for an account and fail to comply with these terms, no refunds will be given.
 We will, however, advise you by e-mail prior to taking any action to provide you with an opportunity to correct the problem.

-### Privacy
+## Privacy

 The customer understands and agrees to the [Privacy Policy](/legal/privacy-policy/) provided by ElfHosted.

+## Hosting-only service

+ElfHosted is a managed hosting platform.
+We deploy, monitor, and maintain applications and related infrastructure, but we do not upload, curate, seed, mirror, or distribute any media or other customer content.
+All storage locations, network transfers, and integrations exposed through the Services operate under the full control of the subscriber who initiates them.
+No statement in these Terms or elsewhere should be interpreted as ElfHosted supplying content or acting as a publisher of customer material.

+## User content & legal compliance

+You are solely responsible for the data, media, configurations, and workflows you run on the Services.
+You represent and warrant that you have all rights, licenses, and permissions required to store or transmit that material and that doing so complies with every applicable law, regulation, and contractual obligation (including copyright, privacy, export-control, and data-protection requirements).
+You must ensure your end users and collaborators do the same.
+ElfHosted has no ability or obligation to monitor customer traffic or payloads, and you agree that any claim arising from your content will be directed at you and not ElfHosted.

+## Enforcement & suspension

+ElfHosted may, at its sole discretion and without prior notice, throttle, isolate, disable, or terminate any workload or account that it suspects is (a) violating these Terms, the [Acceptable Use Policy](/legal/acceptable-use/), or applicable law, (b) endangering the platform or other customers, or (c) causing ElfHosted or its suppliers to face legal or regulatory exposure.
+You remain responsible for all fees through the date of suspension and waive any claim arising from such protective actions.
+ElfHosted has no obligation to retain or return data from services that are disabled for cause.

+## Legal process & cooperation

+ElfHosted may disclose account information, usage metadata, billing details, or relevant logs when compelled by law, valid court order, subpoena, or other governmental request, or when disclosure is necessary to protect the platform, other customers, or the public.
+You authorize ElfHosted to forward any credible infringement or abuse complaints it receives about your account to you and/or to upstream providers (such as network carriers or bundled third-party services) so they can address the report directly.
+ElfHosted is not required to contest or evaluate the merits of such requests.

+For instructions on submitting Digital Services Act (DSA) or Digital Millennium Copyright Act (DMCA) notices, see the [Notice & Takedown policy](/legal/takedownnotice/).
+To report security or abuse issues, see the [Abuse Policy](/legal/abuse/).

-### Acceptable Uses of the Service
+## Acceptable Uses of the Service

 The customer understands and agrees to abide by the [Acceptable Use Policy](/legal/acceptable-use/) provided by ElfHosted.

-### Refund Policy
+## Refund Policy

 The customer understands and agrees that by ordering a service, they are bound by the [Refund Policy](/legal/refund-policy/).
 Please note, as per outlined by the Refund Policy, that any and all cryptocurrency payments will not be bound by the Refund Policy.

-### Term
+## Term

 The initial service term of the Agreement shall begin on the date that ElfHosted delivers the service to the customer (the “Service Commencement Date”).
 The term shall continue for the number of months stated in the Order (the “Initial Term”).
 Upon expiration of the Initial Term, this Agreement shall automatically renew for the same length as the Initial Term (each a “Renewal Term”) unless ElfHosted or the Customer provides the other with termination notice within 72 hours prior to the expiration of the Initial Term or then-current Renewal Term, as applicable.
 The Initial Term and any Renewal Term may be referred to collectively in this Agreement as the “Term.”

-### Customer Support
+## Customer Support

 The customer understands that support provided by ElfHosted is on an as is, as available basis.
 ElfHosted makes no guarantees that support will be available or able to resolve a customer’s problem.

-### Failure to Pay
+## Failure to Pay

 ElfHosted retains the right to remove or retain the content stored on ElfHosted’s servers in the event of non-payment for the services.

-### Billing Disputes
+## Billing Disputes

 Filling a dispute or chargeback with your payment method will void any agreement you have with ElfHosted and will nullify any right to hold a service at ElfHosted.
 All active services will be terminated without the option of receiving a refund for any unused portion of the current billing cycle.

-### Prices & Specifications
+## Prices & Specifications

 ElfHosted reserves the right to alter prices, storage quantities, network rates, network volumes, and computational capabilities of all services at its sole discretion.

-### Fair Use Policy
+## Fair Use Policy

 ElfHosted users will properly use the assigned resources in a fair manner without interfering other users in the same environment, otherwise, ElfHosted has every right to regain control of the abused resource from users without prior notice.
 ElfHosted will not be liable nor responsible for any customer/user loss out of this arrangement, and there will not be any refund of customer paid fee.
 Users of all ElfHosted services agree not to interfere with other users in an unfair or malicious manner such that other users are not able to receive due level of services.
 In all ElfHosted services, the word “unlimited” refers to an “unmetered” usage, but not without restrictions.
 ElfHosted reserves the right to impose restrictions of various sorts to ensure a fair usage among the user community without prior notice, to existing and new users, and upon repeated warnings, suspend and/or terminate offending users.

 For further information, please read the [Acceptable Use Policy](/legal/acceptable-use/)

-### Proprietary Rights
+## Proprietary Rights

 The customer acknowledges that ElfHosted owns all legal right, title and interest in and to the Services, including any intellectual property rights which subsist in the services (whether those rights happen to be registered or not, and wherever in the world those rights may exist).